Narration and narrative are two key terms in writing fiction. Read on to learn what narrative is, as well as five types of narrative, with examples:

 Yet next thing we know, we’re back in the days when the narrator first met Bunny, and Bunny Corcoran is very much alive.
 This non-linear recalling of events gives us a dramatic moment before its buildup.
 Yet Tartt still delays our complete gratification by making us wait for full understanding of what happened, and why.

 Use examples of narrative to improve your own narration

 Read through the examples of narrative above and try exercises based on these authors’ narrative styles and techniques:

-2. Write a scene showing two characters preoccupied with different worries, in the third person.
+2. Write a scene using viewpoint narrative showing two characters preoccupied with different worries, in the third person.
 Write the scene entirely in narration.
 Any speech must be reported speech and not dialogue.
 For example: ‘He told her that he was tired of the city and was thinking about moving abroad.’
 In the first half, filter narration through the first character’s thoughts, but then switch to the other character’s point of view.
 How do they see things differently?

 Join Now Novel and get feedback on your narration that will help you make it awesome.